These Ph.D. Graduates Leveraged Bass Connections and Other Interdisciplinary Opportunities

 - Bass Connections: For three years, Gerson played a central role on a multiyear project, Impacts of Artisanal Gold Mining in the Peruvian Amazon.
 She is the lead author on a resulting article in Science Advances, and also published pieces in National Geographic and The Conversation.

 - More cool stuff: Highly interdisciplinary in her approach, Gerson was a Duke Environmental Impacts Fellow and a Global Health Doctoral Scholar.
 She earned the Global Health Graduate Certificate and received a Duke Support for Interdisciplinary Graduate Networks grant as well as a Graduate Student Training Enhancement Grant.
-Gerson was active in the Center for Latin American & Caribbean Studies, and honed her skills in short courses through Duke Science & Society on science policy and communication.
+Gerson received funding from the Center for International & Global Studies Graduate Awards for Research and Training and by the Center for Latin American & Caribbean Studies, and honed her skills in short courses through Duke Science & Society on science policy and communication.

 Meredith Graham, Ph.D. in Music